threefoldtech/threefold_connect/README.md

 #### Planetary network

-It is possible to have a a planetary network IPv6 address.
+It is possible to have a planetary network IPv6 address.
 Here you can enable the planety network connection and your phone will automatically be connected to the p2p network.

 #### Identity